jeffreybarry/nightlightDiscovery/README.md

 Nighlight Discovery is learning about language, math, and science through designing a game set in a forest populated by animals.
 The charming, wild creatures serve as our guide.

 In the darkness of our rooms, by the light of our screens, we'll learn responsibility for our planet and all lifeforms on earth.

+Nightlight Discovery is a work created in public.
+Join the journey through our newsletter.